28geekman/head-against-wall/README.md

 exit out of the server and looking at the files

+command
+'''bash
-command "cat .username" :
+"cat .username" :
 	hello my friend,
                 for username please visit our website at $port(80)

+'''
+command
+'''bash
-command "cat .password"
+"cat .password"
 	4a564b45344d44434b5247585159544d484641555552525a504648454f53544a4a564d464350493d

 password seems to be in hex format decrypting that gives you a base32 and that gives base64 string

 decrytping the base64 string gives you the password for particular user
+'''

-# we can ssh bruteforce the username, but as .username says let's check out the web server
+ we can ssh bruteforce the username, but as .username says let's check out the web server

-Bruteforcing web directories by command :
+# Bruteforcing web directories by command :
 	gobuster dir -u http://TARGET_IP -w PATH_TO_dirbuster_medium-2.3.txt

 output: